smashinggarlic/recipes/avacado-salsa.md

 ## Steps to make the batter

- 1. Blend all ingriedients together
+ 1. Mix all the ingriedients together
  2. Adjust salt and chill according to your taste